jhpyle/docassemble/_docs/playground.md

 If you created subfolders within these folders, **docassemble** will not know where to put your files.

-If there is a package on [GitHub] and you would like to bring the contents of that package into your Playground, click "<i class="glyphicon glyphicon-cloud" aria-hidden="true"></i> Pull."
-This works in much the same way as the Upload feature, and has the same limitations.
+<a name="pull"></a>If there is a package on [GitHub] or [PyPI] and you
+would like to bring the contents of that package into your Playground, click "<i class="glyphicon glyphicon-cloud" aria-hidden="true"></i>
+Pull."
+This imports package files in much the same way as the Upload feature does, and has the same limitations.

 {% include scroll-image.html image="playground-packages-page-clipped.png" %}